NeutralKaon/BVTserialInterfacer/README.md

 verbose (with the -v switch), or alternatively consists of:
 '***XXXX: VALUE', where 'XXXX' depends on the command requested (e.g. TEMP) and 'VALUE' is the return of that command.
 See the documentation (that I haven't completely yet written...) for more details.
+Further documentation is available with the --full-help option.

 Usage: -d /path/to/serialPort command [command argument]